 A comparison often made to justify the environmental effect on intelligence is how physical exercise changes athletes' performance.

-On the other hand, maybe tobacco, alcohol, and some traffic accidents would have a similar effect in both cases.
+On the other hand, maybe alcohol, and some traffic accidents would have a similar effect in both cases.